 On top of researching what eating disorders are like, it may also be helpful to research potential sources of help or treatment ahead of time.
-This way, if your loved one feels ready to further explore the option, you’ll already have a sense of which direction to go.
+This way, if your loved one feels ready to explore the option further, you’ll already know which direction to go.

 Try to remember that this will likely be a long process.
-Your loved one very well may feel defensive when approached and lash out or shut down completely.
+Your loved one may feel defensive when approached, lash out, or shut down completely.
 Try to remain hopeful and supportive.
-It may take time, but through a caring and concerted effort, you can hopefully help your loved one get the treatment they need.
+It may take time, but through a caring and concerted effort, you can help your loved one get the treatment they need.

 - Eating Disorders.
 (2023, January).
 National Institute of Mental Health.
 Retrieved February 12, 2023.